jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 ### Gemini 2.5 Pro

-Added a "Artwork Flag" model, for tragging the reason a piece was flagged.
+Added a "Artwork Flag" model, for tracking the reason a piece was flagged.
 Could be useful.

 ### Mistral (Ollama)

 Didn't actually make the change using the tool; it output the "new file version" into the chat, and I had to press a button to "adopt those changes into the current file".
 Perhaps needs more prompting?
+Might work better under Cline.

 While it didn't make any of the changes I was hoping for, it did manage to make /valid/ changes (adding some arguably-useful properties to 4 different entities).